crindt/field-tyrant/README.md

 To ensure a solution is always found, a dummy "request" for each team is added that contains no slots.
-Choosing this option carries a penalty in the objective function that prevent its section unless it can't otherwise be avoided.
+Choosing this option carries a penalty in the objective function that prevents its selection unless it can't otherwise be avoided.
 By always reaching some solution, the program can identify where the conflicts are for the teams assigned to their dummy request.
 This information can be useful for resolving the conflicts.